 I've been a Freelance writer and author since 1989.
-This page lists much of the work I’ve done and periodicals I’ve written articles and blog posts for.
-(If you would like to talk about hiring me to write for your organisation too.
-If you don’t see anything here that seems like what you’re looking for, enquire anyway.
+This page lists much of the work I’ve done and periodicals and organisations I’ve written articles and blog posts for.
+(If you would like to talk about hiring me to write for your organisation, please get in touch.)

-I love writing about education and technology, and education technology, and seem to be pretty good at it.
-I'm especially good at turning hard-to-understand stuff into easy-to-understand stuff.
+I love writing about education and technology, and education technology, and making it understandable.
 One of the finest compliments I've been paid is that I made an incredibly abstruse press release easy enough for an 11 year old to understand.

 I can also turn out articles very quickly, and several editors have told me they are impressed both with my speed and accuracy: they rarely have to do much editing, if any.

 I have written books for a wide variety of publishers, including Pearsons and Hodder, and articles for The Guardian (supplement), The TES and PC Pro's ICT Review.
 I also write for various magazines for teachers, and company websites/blogs.

-I am a member of a number of professional bodies (Fellow of Mirandanet and the RSA, member of the British Computer Society and the UK's Society of Authors), and an ex-Chair of Naace.
+I am a member of a number of professional bodies (Fellow of Mirandanet and the RSA, member of the British Computer Society and the UK's Society of Authors).

-Please see below for a list of articles, books, papers and other things, like software manuals.
+Please see below for a list of periodicals and organisations, books, papers and other things, like software manuals.

 On this page